RakhithJK/dbeaver-dbeaver-wiki/Contribute-your-code.md

 Good options:
 - Add new database or driver support
-- Extend database metadata read/modify (e.g. add triggers read it a specific database)
+- Extend database metadata read/modify (e.g., add triggers read it a specific database)
-- Add new SQL generator
+- Add a new SQL generator
 - Add new data export format
 - Localize DBeaver interface (extend existing localization or add a new language.
 [Instruction](https://github.com/dbeaver/dbeaver/wiki/Localization))
-- Add new database-specific tool (e.g. table analyze for a specific database)
+- Add a new database-specific tool (e.g., table analyze for a specific database)

 There are samples of all these features in our codebase.